TummanapallyAnuraag/EE610_GUI/README.md

 Worst case scenario: You can always drop a mail to me.
 You can find my details [here](https://www.ee.iitb.ac.in/~anuraagt/)

 * Remember: Always restart apache2 service whenever you chnage the configuration files of apache2

+## SOME COMMON ISSUES

+* If you are not able to upload images..

+a) Check if the folder `images` has 777 permissions.
+If not you can do so by using

+`sudo chmod -R 777 images/`

+The -R is used for recursion (folder within folder scenario)

+b) The image upload size must be more than the permissible limit.

+You can check and change this *permissible limit* in /etc/php/7.0/apache2/php.ini